 Ten courses/modules blend the classroom and online environments.
 Classroom lectures are conducted on Monday nights with additional online activities required throughout the course.
-Three Directed Studies are offered entirely in an online format that requires weekly student participation.
+Also, each semester requires completion of two fully online companion courses, one for 3 credit hours plus one for 1 credit hour.
+For example, the semester one fully online courses are HRM 3341 (Survey of Management) and HRM 3140 (Perspectives of Management).
+Both courses require use of the same textbook.
+These courses require bi-weekly participation.
 The various technology-centered activities are designed and structured to build upon the principles and concepts pertinent to each course.
 Instruction, tests, case studies, assignments, and other specific requirements are accomplished primarily through individual effort; however, several activities involve group interaction and threaded discussions.

-The technology-centered activities use Blackboard for online Directed Studies and blended learning; therefore, a mandatory training session is conducted on Saturday prior to the beginning of the first module.
+The technology-centered activities use Blackboard for both the fully online courses and the blended learning courses; therefore, a mandatory training session is conducted on Saturday prior to the beginning of the first module.
 The training session will cover access and navigation of the Blackboard platform that is paramount to successful completion of the program.